-That means the anime is also skipping minor story arcs in addition to rearranging the order of events.
-Specifically, Episode 5 will skip a story about hosting a cafe, which was shifted to Episode 12.
+That meant the anime is also skipping minor story arcs in addition to rearranging the order of events.
+Specifically, Episode 5 skipped a story from Volume 2: Chapter 1 about hosting a cafe, which was shifted to Episode 12.

-All in all, it’s predicted that the finale, I’ve Been Killing Slimes for 300 Years and Maxed Out My Level Episode 12, will find a stopping point corresponding to light novel Volume 4 and manga Volume 7.
+All in all, the finale, I’ve Been Killing Slimes for 300 Years and Maxed Out My Level Episode 12, found a stopping point corresponding to Volume 2: Chapter 1.

 The good news is that there is plenty of source material available for making Slime 300 Season 2.
 Better yet, English-only light novel readers can read ahead of the anime or go back to read the skipped chapters.